 Remember the pre-Internet days when business happened at a local or regional level?
 Small business owners were rarely doing business outside of their home state let alone country but today, the majority of business owners know that surviving in the highly competitive economy means extending their reach to other countries and continents.

 Furthermore, the diversity of languages spoken within the United States, alone, is increasing the need for translation services by businesses.
 In 1980, the Hispanic population in the United States stood at 14.6 million.
-In 2014, according to, the number reached 54 million—a 270% gain in 34 years.
+In 2014, according to US Census figures, the number reached 54 million—a 270% gain in 34 years.

 Native speakers familiar with the diversity of the language depending on where it is spoken are in high demand.
 For example, Spanish isn’t spoken by Mexicans the same as it is by Cubans or Venezuelans.

 Thanks to the Internet, the freelance population is exploding in size and that’s certainly true in the translating industry.
 There are plenty of websites where freelancers can advertise their service for willing buyers and like most freelance industries, prices have gone down due to competition.
 If you’re looking for a side business that allows you to earn some extra money doing something you love, freelancing will allow you to do that.
 There’s no absence of work but you may not command the rates you deserve—at least not at the beginning.

 But this reality has created a new opportunity.
 The quality of the translated material is key.
 No business wants the embarrassment of translated materials that have errors or even worse, contain mistakes that could be culturally offensive.
 Businesses know that communications with their customers have to be right.
 They’re not willing to take the chance on a bad product and they’re willing to pay more for that assurance.